brooksjoey/Daemon-Accord/PRODUCTION_READINESS_REPORT.md

 ## Executive Summary

-Accord Engine is a **policy-driven web automation platform** that has been validated for production deployment.
+Daemon Accord is a **policy-driven web automation platform** that has been validated for production deployment.
 This report documents the system's readiness based on:

 - ✅ **Production Proof Pack:** End-to-end validation on fresh VM (see `docs/PROOF_PACK.md`)
 - ✅ **Test Coverage:** 50+ unit tests, integration tests, E2E validation